 How to Get Rid of Canada Thistle

 When starting a Canada thistle control program, it is best to first understand what makes Canada thistle such a difficult weed to control.
 Canada thistle grows on an extensive root system that can go quite deep into the ground, and the plant can grow back from even a small piece of root.
-Because of this, there is no one and done method of Canada thistle eradication.
+Due to this, there is no one and done method of Canada thistle eradication.
 Whether you are controlling Canada thistle with chemicals or organically, you will need to do so repeatedly.

 The first step towards getting rid of Canada thistle is making your yard and garden less friendly to it.
 While Canada thistle will grow anywhere, it grows best in soil with low fertility and open areas.
 Improving your soil’s fertility will weaken the Canada thistle and help desired plants grow better and, therefore, make them better able to compete with the Canada thistle.
 We recommend having your soil tested at your local extension service.

 Chemical Canada Thistle Control

 Canada thistle can be killed with weed killers.
 The best time to apply these is on sunny days when the temperatures are between 65 and 85 degrees F. (18-29 C.).

 Check back weekly and reapply the weed killer as soon as you see the Canada thistle reappear.